TeskaLabs/asab/doc/asab/metrics.rst

     :show-inheritance:

     Initial values (`init_values` - dictionary of inital values with value names as keys) can be provided when initializing the metrics or added with :func:`add` or :func:`sub` methods.
-    If reset is True, Counter resets when flushed.
+    If reset is True, Counter resets every 60 seconds.

     .. automethod:: add